Step-by-step risk reduction for each client

-- We can organise the implementation of those options selected, as prime contractor on a fixed price or cost-plus basis: whichever suits best.
+- We can implement the selected options as prime contractor, on a fixed price or cost plus basis, whichever suits best.

 - This is a turnkey solution and includes drawing up specifications for installers, running the tender, drawing up installer contracts, project management, commissioning, and application for any relevant Government subsidies.
 The client is consulted and briefed at every stage.

 - If the project is being financed by us, we will also organise the drawdown against the finance.

 - Alternatively, we can be engaged only for certain phases of the implementation, such as running and scoring the tender process.